skburney/burneyportfolio/Final_Project_0720.md

 **How Inclusive is Their Diversity?**

 -	As the reader, I want to know how companies are being inclusive with their current diverse employees.
--	I want to define Diversity & Inclusion separately.
+-	I want to start off by defining Diversity & Inclusion separately.
--	Provide general data on races in the workplace based on general job functions from the census.
+-	Next, I want to provide general data on races in the workplace based on general job functions from a Mercer/Census study.
--	Show how often companies seem to “fail” when it comes to diversity & inclusion.
-Most companies focus or force their efforts on hiring diversity and incorporating the “Rooney rule”, but what happens to the diverse employees once they are a part of the company?
+-	Next go into a next section on how often companies seem to “fail” when it comes to diversity & inclusion.
+Most companies focus or force their efforts on hiring diversity and incorporating the “Rooney rule”, but what happens to the diverse employees once they are a part of the company.
+- So once I explain D&I and how easy it can be to fail then I want to give an example of a company that is putting little to no effort into D&I.
--	I would show the above by giving a company example of Berkshire Hathaway and what they provide in terms of their D&I efforts.
+-	The company example will be Berkshire Hathaway and what they provide in terms of their D&I efforts.
 -	Berkshire Hathaway says that D&I is important but does little to back that statement up with numbers and initiative.
+They will only hire a woman on their board every so often, but refuse to have benchemarking tactics to hold themselves accountable.
+- Next I want to add a rhetorical question on why Berkshire Hathaway may be failing or does it seem that they are doing all that they can for diversity.
--	I then want to provide AT&T as an example of a company who is embracing D&I and their efforts along with the numbers that they provide for their readers and anyone learning more about their company.
+-	Then I want to provide a more positive example using AT&T.  As they are a company who is embracing D&I and their efforts along with the numbers that they provide for their readers and anyone learning more about their company.
+They keep themselevs accountable and have data on their company site and are open about their efforts and have many awards to show that.
 -	Lastly, I want to end with some things the reader can look for in a company for D&I and what transparency they should be looking for.
+For example this could be: Website transparency, Is their leadership diverse, Do they have open resources for their current employees like Employee Resource Groups and do they offer diversity or unconscious bias.

 # Method of Presenting